Teaching & Mentoring

+I teach and mentor from the same engineering practice I use in day-to-day work.
 I have taught Python professionally since 2012, including courses for engineering teams at Intel, Samsung, Microsoft, and startups.
-These days I teach selectively, mainly for teams that want stronger Python fluency, clearer internals, better testing habits, and more production-minded design.
+These days I teach selectively, mostly when the work is close to real engineering practice.

 - Testing with pytest